defra-design/aqie-design-history/app/posts/private-beta/sprint-10.md

 * how does the service sit within the wider information architecture of www.gov.uk?
 * do we need to be so upfront about the statutory pollutants and is this adding unnecessary noise?
-* can we make the historical data easier to scan and comprehend?
+* can we make the historical data easier to scan and comprehend, particularly by displaying annual means for each statutory pollutant in that area in a tabular format?
 * can we reduce the complexity around the pollutants monitored near by?
-* displaying the last published annual means for each statutory pollutant for that given area
+* Can we reduce duplication by having a single pollutants page?

 ## Wider information achictecture